CELEBRATE WITH FAIR TRADE SUNDAY

 The vast majority of Church in Wales churches have pledged themselves to do all that they can to support, promote and shop Fair Trade.
 But all over the world, the struggle goes on for fair pay, decent working conditions, and proper facilities – like schools, clinics, roads and toilets – for all the communities across the world that provide our favourite treats and staples like tea, coffee, and chocolate.

 That’s why we’re encouraging all churches – whether you’ve already signed up to Fair Trade, or not quite got round to it yet – to celebrate Fair Trade with Fair Trade Sunday.
-This year’s Fair Trade Fortnight runs from February 29 to March 13, so we suggest using February 28 as Fair Trade Sunday – but feel free to choose another Sunday if that suits you better.
-Mothering Sunday, for example (March 5) would be a good opportunity to remember the many women who earn their living as Fair Trade producers.
-And the Fairtrade Foundation’s campaign this year – ‘Sit down for breakfast, stand up for farmers’ – might lend itself to that traditional Mother’s Day treat of making breakfast for Mum!
+This could be one of the Sundays that falls within Fair Trade Fortnight or choose another Sunday if that suits you better.
+Mothering Sunday, for example, would be a good opportunity to remember the many women who earn their living as Fair Trade producers.

 At the same time, Traidcraft are holding The Big Brew – with campaign materials, producer stories, and special offers on tea and coffee – so there’s no shortage of ideas to help you celebrate Fair Trade this Spring.